-Japanese aircraft carrier class Unryu and Ibuki.
+Japanese aircraft carrier class Unryu and Ibuki of the Second World War.

 History, development, service, specifications and pictures.